 Before you schedule your appointment at the Embassy, please complete all the required forms.
 We will need to see original documents and will also need to receive from you copies of the originals that will be kept as part of your record.

-STEP ONE: Materials Needed for a Complete File
+Materials Needed for a Complete File

 Three different application forms:

 - one for the report of birth — DS-2029;